groupvine/gv-doc/2-members/4-membersAttributes.md

 * Personalize your emails by inserting a placeholder for the recipient’s attribute value.
-If you are sending from your online account, use the **Pers…** (short for “Personalization”) menu in the email editor.
+If you are sending from your online account, use the **Pers…** (short for "Personalization") menu in the email editor.
 If you are sending from your personal email account, then follow the instructions on the **Personalize** tab when you select **Send email** from your own inbox on the **New Email** page.